SadracSantacruz/CSE151A_Final_Project/README.md

    best_params = grid_search.best_params_
   ```
-Why These Parameters: We decided to use these tuned hyperparameters for our SVM after Grid Search as it fetched the performance out of all combinations.
+Why These Parameters: We decided to use these tuned hyperparameters for our SVM after Grid Search Cross-Validation as it fetched the performance out of all combinations.
 A linear kernel was chosen because the ResNet 50 embeddings are high-dimensional, and a linear boundary is often effective for such data.
 The One-vs-Rest approach allows the SVM to handle multi-class classification by training a separate binary classifier for each class.
 A lower C value of 0.1 was selected to prevent overfitting by allowing a softer margin and better generalization.

 ### 3.4 **Model 2: K-Nearest Neighbor (KNN)**
 Justification: We chose this model for its simplicity and effectiveness in leveraging local patterns within the data, making it ideal for handling feature spaces where classes might overlap.
 Its distance-based decision-making allows it to classify vehicle types by considering similarity to nearby samples/data.
 Additionally, it offers flexibility through hyperparameter tuning, such as the number of neighbors and distance metrics (as you see below).